 Well, the most important thing to know is that America’s forests don’t, by and large “belong” to our members.
 They belong to all of us.
 To all of you.
 And we mean that almost but not quite literally.
-That is, only about 20 percent of our forestland is owned by companies.
 The overwhelming majority belongs instead to us collectively.
 Some of as taxpayers, via the federal, state and local government.
 But most of it simply belongs to ordinary families and individual landowners.

-Indeed, those individuals and families—an astounding 21 million people—represent the largest chunk of America’s forestland, about 38 percent of it.
+Indeed, those individuals and families represent the largest chunk, over half, of America’s forestland.
 But it’s not enough to say that they merely “own” it.
 It’s more accurate to say that they are stewards of it.
 Protectors.
 Nurturers.
 Because it’s up to them to safeguard some of our most precious natural resources, including clean water, strong soil, robust wildlife habitat and a reliable storehouse for massive amounts of carbon sequestration.

 None of this is possible without planting trees.
 That means both letting forests “do their thing” through natural regeneration, and taking active steps, when necessary and prudent, to help them be the best they can be.
 To make sure that forests stay forests, and don’t get permanently put to other uses.

 When we launched our “Faces of the Forest” mini-documentary series a few years ago our goal was to highlight the intimate connection between these two phenomena, between these millions of working families and everything they do to care for the trees.
 In creating wood and paper products, forest owners in the U.S. grow about twice the volume of timber that is removed annually.
 It's no wonder forestlands are strong in the United States, with an increase of 33 million acres, which is the size of 2,275 football fields of new growth each day.